Theoretical and observational constraints on early dark energy in $F(R)$ gravity

+In other words, the scalaron energy density is always negligible compared with matter density, so its cosmological impact is insignificant compared with ordinary matter (at least, the classical level).
+This statement is general no matter what role the scalaron played in cosmic history, such as radiation $w\approx 1/3$, dust $w\approx 0$, or early dark energy $w\approx -1$, as long as the value of matter density in the target cosmic period ranges from $\rho_{\mathrm{m}}(T)=\rho_{\mathrm{atm}}$ to $\rho_{\mathrm{m}}(T)=\rho_{\mathrm{galaxy}}$ (see Fig.~\ref{fig: cosmic_and_local_density}). \end{enumerate}

+There are two key points to be emphasized.
+First, theoretical requirements on the $F(R)$ function for the stability indicate that $F_R(R)$ is an increasing function of the curvature.
+Second, as in Fig.~\ref{fig: cosmic_and_local_density}, the background curvature at the MRE epoch is between that of the BBN epoch or atmosphere and that of the galaxy.
+As a result, the value of $F_R$ at MRE is sandwiched by two independent constraints, and it is inevitable to encounter the constraint $F_R\approx1$ at MRE, which suppresses the cosmological impact of the potential energy of the scalaron as EDE.

-The proof above is better understood by comparing EDE with the late-time DE scenarios in $F(R)$ gravity.
-For simplicity, we consider $F(R)=R-2\Lambda$, where the cosmological constant sources the late-time acceleration.
-This model always has $F_{R}=1$ and $r(R_\mathrm{min})=\frac{R}{R-2\Lambda}$. one finds that $r(R_\mathrm{today})\sim 31/17$ today, which contradicts our statement that $F_{R}(R)$ points to $r\approx 1$.
-The reason is that the Ricci scalar is decreased to be the same order as $2\Lambda$ today, which significantly decreases $F(R)$ in the denominator of $r$.
-In the case of EDE, we have $F=R+f_\mathrm{ede}(R)$, where $f_\mathrm{ede}(R)$ is characterized by a critical curvature $R_{0}$.
-It is observed that the universe transitioned from high curvature $R\gg R_{0}$ to low curvature $R\ll R_{0}$, and $F(R)$ is a convex and monotonically increasing function.
-This implies that $f(R)\ll R$, even though the functional form of $f(R)$ may be complex.
-As a result, $r\approx 1$ for the EDE scenario in $F(R)$ gravity.
+The above statement is better understood by comparing potential-driven EDE with the LDE models in $F(R)$ gravity.
+For illustration, let us consider $F(R)=R-2\Lambda$, where the cosmological constant sources the LDE.
+This model always leads to $F_{R}=1$ and $r(R_\mathrm{min})=\frac{R}{R-2\Lambda}$.
+One finds that $r(R_\mathrm{LDE})\sim 31/17$ in the current LDE-dominated Universe, which contradicts our statement that $F_{R}(R)$ points to $r\approx 1$.
+The discrepancy arises because, at present, the Ricci scalar has decreased to a value comparable to $2\Lambda$, which significantly reduces $F(R)$ in the denominator of $r$.
+By contrast, in the potential-driven EDE scenario, we consider $F(R)=R+f_\mathrm{ede}(R)$, where $f_\mathrm{ede}(R)$ is characterized by a critical curvature $R_{0}$.
+The Universe evolves from a high-curvature regime $R\gg R_{0}$ to a low-curvature regime $R\ll R_{0}$, and $F(R)$ remains a convex, monotonically increasing function throughout this history.
+This structure implies that $f(R)\ll R$ whenever $\left|f_{R}(R)\right|=\left|F_{R}(R)-1\right|\ll1$ [see step 4], even if the functional form of $f(R)$ is complicated.
+Consequently, $r\approx 1$ holds for the potential-driven EDE realization within $F(R)$ gravity.